MattNolanLab/nolanlab-ephys/README.md

 ## Use on your own computer

-First step: get something working on your computer.
-Using either your own data or someone else's that is on the DataStore.
+First step: get something working on your computer using either your own data or someone else's that is on the DataStore.
+You could even try it on some openly available data from DANDI.
+E.g. the code in [this fork](https://github.com/chrishalcrow/nolanlab-ephys/blob/main/scripts/chris/sort_ibl_data.py) sorts [this data](https://dandiarchive.org/dandiset/000409/0.260309.1324/files?location=sub-UCLA034&page=1).

 We recommend that you make a fork (your own personal copy) of this repo by clicking `Fork -> Create new fork` above.
 To begin using the fork on your computer, please download (clone) the repo from github.
 Then enter the directory and start using the codebase!